Call for applications: 10 MSCA postdoc opportunities with the iC3 team

 Every year, the European Union awards around 1,700 MSCA postdoctoral fellowships.
 These fund researchers to focus on the scientific puzzles they are most passionate about, full-time for up to three years.

-We will actively support each selected applicant on a 1:1 basis, from the moment we take them on board until the day they submit their proposal.
+We actively support each selected applicant on a 1:1 basis, from the moment we take them on board until the day they submit their proposal.

 .